SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare: Introduction

 \section{Introduction}

-A hallmark of an agent operating in a dynamic environment is its ability to make decisions and implement them through interventions.
+\epigraph{“What is spoken of the unchanging or intelligible must be certain and true; but what is spoken of the created image can only be probable; being is to becoming what truth is to belief.”}{Plato, Timaeus}

+Plato's timeless allegory of the Cave is a classical philosophical thought experiment that routinely comes up in discussions of how humans perceive reality and whether there is any higher truth to existence.
+A group of people live chained to the wall of a cave all their lives, facing a blank wall and watching shadows projected on the wall from objects passing in front of a fire behind them, until one one of them is freed.
+This prisoner imagines what would it be to look around, only to discover the real nature of the world they have perceived through the shadows thus far.
+The pursuit of this higher truth has enabled us with the ability to be unshackled from the perceived reality and mathematically reason about alternate, imagined perspectives, an ability coined as counterfactual reasoning.
+Such reasoning abilities form the hallmark of an agent operating in a dynamic environment and allows them to reliably manipulate the world by ascertaining the possible counterfactuals of potential interventions.
 Examples of such agents and interventions are ubiquitous in healthcare: policy-makers enact laws to improve public health, healthcare systems iteratively improve the quality of care they provide, and physicians determine medical treatment plans for their patients.
-To make a decision, the agent needs to evaluate the ability of each intervention option to yield the desired results.
+In each of the previous cases, to make a decision, the physicians and policy-makers acting as agents need to evaluate the ability of each intervention option in the form of medications and treatment policies to yield the desired results.

 Often, there is interest in reliably estimating the effect of an intervention at both the population and individual levels.
 Our understanding of the genetic basis of diseases has accelerated in recent years and ushered in the era of precision medicine, a new paradigm in therapeutics that advocates for personalized treatments.
-Even patients diagnosed with the same disease may benefit from individualized therapies \cite{Konig1700391}, so tailored clinical approaches based on insight extracted from large amount of data--including clinical, genetic, and physiological information--are beneficial, as depicted in Fig.~\ref{fig:precision}.
+Even patients diagnosed with the same disease may benefit from individualized therapies \cite{Konig1700391}.
+Hence, tailored clinical approaches based on insight extracted from large amounts of data--including clinical, genetic, and physiological information--are beneficial, as depicted in Fig.~\ref{fig:precision}.
 Public health officials also use demographic and economic data to assess possible interventions and make effective decisions.